 I’ve noticed that in the best London bars, there is a move away from flutes.
 So for champagne or prosecco lovers, these coupes are a good idea…

 …accompanied perhaps by a magnum for a really luxe gift.
 Prosecco seems to be going the same way that cava did and there is a lot of cheap, hangover inducing stuff around but this is well reviewed and it is currently on offer

 My friend TheSequinist also recently introduced me to English sparkling wine which is every bit as good as champagne.
 If you haven’t tried it, start with this (currently on offer).
-It won a silver medal at the International Wine Challenge and you’ll be amazed.
+This wine was created by Ridgeview, one of the leading family wineries in the UK and you’ll be amazed.

 Something for foodies – ‘where there’s cake there’s hope’ they say.
 You’ll have seen cake baking mugs before but they’re often covered in graphics.
 This one is great because it isn’t too big so you don’t feel as though you’re completely overindulging and it also comes with the sweet little spoon attached.
 With one of these, you can enjoy a freshly baked cake from the microwave in minutes.

 This is the sort of thing that I would have had on my wedding list if it had been around in those long ago days but I would never buy it for myself.

 Here’s a lovely gift for a friend or even a teacher.
 It’s a goals journal and I particularly believe it would come in handy if you specify a reward for each goal you achieve (maybe that’s where the cake mug comes in)!
 It comes in grey or a more business like black.

 My siblings are much older than me and have pretty much everything they need so I often buy them experiences.
 Last year national theatre tokens went down well.
 They can be used in over 200 theatres all over the country and my sister even based a weekend away around a play she wanted to see.